DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 ### Finish tournament
 ```
-mc!finish id
+mc!finish id|early
 ```
 **Caller permission level**: host for the tournament identified by _id_

-If the tournament is in progress and all scores for every round have been submitted, the tournament is marked as finished on Challonge.
-All round timers are stopped.
+If the tournament is in progress and either all scores for every round have been submitted or the `early` parameter was not provided, all round timers are stopped.
 An announcement is sent to all public channels, pinging all participants, and then the participant role for this tournament is deleted.
+If the `early` parameter was not provided, the tournament is also marked as finished on Challonge.

 ### Start top cut tournament
 ```